Urgent Mental Health Concerns

 Counseling and Psychological Services (CAPS) Urgent Drop-In

-- For urgent concerns, related to sexual assault, interpersonal violence, pregnancy, disordered eating, or alcohol and other drug issues, please contact Social Services at (510) 642-6074 for an in-person appointment
+- For urgent concerns, related to sexual assault, interpersonal violence, pregnancy, disordered eating, or alcohol and other drug issues, please contact Social Services at (510) 642-6074 for an appointment

 - Please inform the front desk that you have an urgent concern